apigee-labs/rapier/README.md

 #### <a name="entities"></a>Entities

-The set of entities defines the API.
+Its map of entities is the primary component of a Rapier API definition.

 Field Pattern | Type | Description
 ---|:---:|---